Israeli Declaration of Independence: Minhelet HaAm Vote

 On 12 May 1948, the Minhelet HaAm (מנהלת העם, lit.
 People's Administration) was convened to vote on declaring independence.
-Three of the thirteen members were missing, with Yehuda Leib Maimon and Yitzhak Gruenbaum being blocked in besieged Jerusalem, while Yitzhak-Meir Levin was in the United States.
+Three of the thirteen members were absent, with Yehuda Leib Maimon and Yitzhak Gruenbaum being blocked in besieged Jerusalem, while Yitzhak-Meir Levin was in the United States.

 The meeting started at 13:45 and ended after midnight.
 The decision was between accepting the American proposal for a truce, or declaring independence.
 The latter option was put to a vote, with six of the ten members present supporting it: